 Pick up the vertical batten board and temporarily screw it near the left side of the wall.
 To ensure you have it at the correct angle, align your bottom horizontal line with the one located on the wall.

 Transfer your tile locations from your vertical batten board onto the left side of the wall, Then move the board to the right of the wall and do the same.

 To keep yourself motivated just think of how professional your wall tile installation is going to look once completed.

 And at least, you can later use the same vertical batten board for marking your wall tile plans to your adjacent walls.

 2 Snap the Guidelines Between The Marks

-Choose the appropriate marks on your walls surface depending on the size of the tile you're working with, for example, if you are working with 12 inch wall tiles you'd snap chalk a guideline for every other tile, and for eight inch wall tiles every third.
+Choose the appropriate marks on your walls surface depending on the size of the tile you're working with, for example, if you are working with twelve-inch wall tiles snap chalk a guideline for every other tile, and for eight-inch wall tiles a line for every third.

 You now have your reference lines for your stone or ceramic tile layout.
 Use these lines as guides for your permanent wall tile installation.